kagisearch/fastfeedparser/README.md

 - Minimal dependencies
 - Streamlined codebase focused on core functionality

-FastFeedParser is used to effeciently process thousands of feeds for Kagi's [Small Web](https://github.com/kagisearch/smallweb) initiative.
+FastFeedParser is used for high performance processing of thousands of feeds for [Kagi Small Web](https://github.com/kagisearch/smallweb) initiative.

 ## Features